Ezeh20/Editable-Portfolio/README.md

 8. Create a pull request to the `dev` branch not `main`

 # Merging
-Don't merge your brach yourself
+Don't merge your branch yourself